Imalaia3/SerenityOSGMLDocumentation/GuiMarkupLanguage.md

 <br>
 ## fill_with_background_color: ##
 <br>
 This can be set to true / false.
-It fills the background of the widget with a color
+It fills the background of the widget with a color.
+Color Can Change Through Themes